marctrem/usbarmory-wiki-fork/Errata-(Mk-II).md

 in UART mode, when accessing it ensure that hardware flow control is disabled (default with the Linux FTDI driver and most terminal applications).

-Future USB armory Mk II revisions will swap UART1 and UART2 RTS/CTS to address the issue.
+USB armory Mk II rev. γ swaps UART1 and UART2 RTS/CTS to address the issue.

 Errata: unreliable USB Serial Downloader (resolved with workaround)
 -------------------------------------------------------------------